 In essence, gangsters became stars.

-Prohibition overburdened the entire criminal justice system.
-New York State’s legislature passed the Mullin-Gage law in 1921 and repealed it in 1923.
-It it had paralyzed the courts with alcohol cases.26 The prison population of Sing sing prison jumped 45% in the first three years of Prohibition.27
+Prohibition overburdened the criminal justice system.
+New York State passed the Mullin-Gage law in 1921.
+However, it repealed it in 1923.
+It it had paralyzed the courts with alcohol cases.26 For example, the prison population of Sing Sing prison jumped 45% in the first three years of Prohibition.27

-President Hoover created the National Commission on Law Observance and Enforcement or Wickersham Commission.
+Finally, President Hoover created the National Commission on Law Observance and Enforcement.
+It’s known as the Wickersham Commission.
 He asked it to study law enforcement and the criminal justice system.
 Hoover’s concern was largely problems that Prohibition laws caused.

 What the Commission found was not surprising.
 ‘The courts are cluttered with prohibition cases to an extent which seriously affects the entire administration of justice.”28

-Prohibition criminalized and further stigmatized of alcoholics.
-This hindered the acceptance of treatment rather than imprisonment for alcoholics.
+Prohibition further stigmatized alcoholics.
+This hindered the acceptance of treatment rather than jail for alcoholics.
 Doctors and others formed the American Association for the Study and Cure of Inebriety in 1870.
 They believed that ‘inebriety is a disease.

 14. Popularization of the KKK.

-Prohibition led to popularization of the Ku Klux Klan (KKK).
-This is one of the surprising effects of Prohibition.
+Surprisingly, Prohibition led to popularization of the Ku Klux Klan (KKK).

 There was much overlap in membership between the Klan and other Prohibition groups.33 Indeed, ‘One of the major KKK activities in the 1920s was rooting out bootleggers and breaking up speakeasies.’34

 The Noble Experiment led to increased use of illegal drugs.
 Bootleg alcohol was sometimes toxic and increasingly expensive.
-This led many drinkers to switch to opium, cocaine, hair tonic, sterno or “liquid heat,” and other dangerous substances.
+This led many drinkers to switch to opium, cocaine, and other dangerous substances.
 Thus, Prohibition popularized the use of illegal drugs.
 So that’s another of the surprising effects of Prohibition.35

 Another of the ironic effects of Prohibition was the increase in drinking.
 It dipped during the first year of Prohibition.
 But it rose about 63% from the year before Prohibition to 1929.36 Prohibition also popularized drinking among new groups.
 Alcohol became a luxury item.
-It was a symbol of affluence and status.
+And it was a symbol of wealth and status.

 Before Prohibition, men of higher status tended not to drink.
 And women rarely did.
-But with Prohibition, it was higher status men and women who heavily patronized bootleggers and speakeasies.37 Prohibition played a major role in the revolution of morals and behaviors of the 1920’s.
+But with Prohibition, it was higher status men and women who heavily patronized bootleggers and speakeasies.37 Prohibition played a major role in changing morals in the 1920’s.

 The pattern of drinking changed greatly during Prohibition.
 Earlier, men tended to drop by a saloon on the way home from work to have a beer.

 But things changed when alcohol was illegal.
-‘People did not take the trouble to go to a speakeasy, present the password, and pay high prices for very poor quality alcohol simply to have a beer.’38 People went to speakeasies to become intoxicated.
+‘People did not take the trouble to go to a speakeasy, present the password, and pay high prices for very poor quality alcohol simply to have a beer.’38 In reality, people went to speakeasies to become drunk.